-- Level 1: Quoted prices in active markets for identical assets or liabilities, accessible by the Company at the measurement date. - Level 2: Quoted prices for similar assets or liabilities in active markets, or quoted prices for identical or similar assets or liabilities in markets that are not active, or other observable inputs other than quoted prices. - Level 3: Unobservable inputs for the asset or liability.
+Level 1: Quoted prices in active markets for identical assets or liabilities, accessible by the Company at the measurement date.

+Level 2: Quoted prices for similar assets or liabilities in active markets, or quoted prices for identical or similar assets or liabilities in markets that are not active, or other observable inputs other than quoted prices.